 To account for this potential issue, the front of the base was extended 9" forward, while the cross remain in the same position with respect to the rack of the base.
-This also increase the wheel base depth to 30" which would increase stability of the structure rolling over a tilled floor.
+This also increase the wheel base depth to 30" which would increase stability of the structure rolling over a tilled floor as shown in Figure 20 below.
 A piece of 1545-8020 was added in the middle of the rectangular base to give the bottom of the vertical horn beam support.
 Due to the restructuring, different attachment plates T-slotted nuts can be used to secure the parts together.
 This results in a cost difference of \$233.17.
-Going forward, this will be our design choice.